MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- reduce request time
 	- allow both read and write
 - transaction: prepare/commit reads or writes for "all-or-nothing" operations (e.g. money transfer)
+- table structure and performance
+  - The optimal usage of a table's provisioned throughput depends not only on the workload patterns of individual items, but also on the partition-key design
+  - the more distinct partition key values that your workload accesses, the more those requests will be spread across the partitioned space
+  - you will use your provisioned throughput more efficiently as the ratio of partition key values accessed to the total number of partition key values increases
+  - the less distinct partition key values, the less evenly spread it would be across the partitioned space, which effectively slows the performance
 - on-demand capacity:
 	- pay-per-request pricing
 	- no charge for read/write when idling - only storage and backups